greydanus/hamiltonian-nn/README.md

 Modeling the conserved quantities of a physical system is one gateway to understanding its dynamics.
 Physicists use a mathematical object called the Hamiltonian to do this.
 They often use domain knowledge and trickery to write down the proper Hamiltonian, but here we take a different approach: we parameterize it with a differentiable model and then attempt to learn it directly from real-world data.

 ### Test loss
+The L2 loss between the true vector field and learned vector field over a set of test points.
 |               | Baseline NN 			| Hamiltonian NN 	|
 | ------------- | :-------------------: | :---------------: |
 | Toy 			|  	1.1674    	  		| **0.7676** 		|